 The Columbia itself was the work of Coyote in most oral traditions.
 Realizing that salmon were in the ocean and that people in the interior needed food, Coyote fought a battle with the giant beaver god Wishpoosh, backing him through the Cascade Mountains to the ocean and then killing him.
 It was the back-and-forth slashing action of the great beaver’s tale that scraped out the Columbia River Gorge and opened the channel to the sea.
 This made salmon available to the people.
 Coyote cut the beaver to pieces and distributed the pieces on the land, and they became humans.
 Later, Coyote tricked the five swallow sisters, who had built a dam across the river to block salmon, into leaving him alone there.
 While the sisters were away, he destroyed the dam, again freeing the way for salmon.
 The rocks of Celilo Falls were the remnants of the dam.

 Thus we have the Columbia River and salmon.
 There are other legends about the origin of the river and its people, legends that also coincide with the geology and ecology of the river as we know it today.
 There were cataclysms of volcanism, floods and earthquakes.
-Humans migrated over great distances around the northern rim of the Pacific Ocean and from the continental Northeast to settle here, along the Columbia.
+The first humans to live what is now the Northwest migrated here between 12,000 and 30,000 years ago in two waves, one from Asia around the northern rim of the Pacific Ocean and another from northern Europe, to settle along the Columbia, and places farther south.

-The geologic history of the modern Columbia River Basin could be said to have its origin in the Yakima Basalt of the Columbia River Basalt Group, the greatest outpouring of lava in the history of North America, which spread across western Idaho and eastern Washington and flowed to the Pacific Ocean between 6 million and 16 million years ago.
+In the area between what is now eastern Washington and Oregon and the ocean, repeated volcanism over millennia formed the river channel, pushing it steadily north until it reached its present location.
+The geologic history of the modern Columbia River Gorge through the Cascades could be said to have its origin in the Yakima Basalt of the Columbia River Basalt Group, the greatest outpouring of lava in the history of North America.
+The lava spread across western Idaho and eastern Washington and Oregon and flowed to the Pacific Ocean for some 4 million years between 11.2 and 16.6 million years ago.
 The repeated basalt flows formed the area we know today as the Columbia Plateau of central Washington and Oregon.
-The ancient Columbia, which once entered the ocean near present-day Coos Bay, Oregon, was forced north and west by the repeated flows.

 The sheer weight of some 90,000 cubic miles of basalt, layered in more than 200 separate flows, gradually depressed the Earth’s crust and shaped the Columbia Basin, sloping inward from perimeter elevations of 2,000 to 4,000 feet above sea level to less than 500 feet in the Pasco Basin of south central Washington.
 Beginning about 12 million years ago, the pressure began to warp the basin into the characteristic east-west folds that are the modern-day tributary river basins.
 It is something of an irony that the rich farmland of the Columbia Plateau, known as the Palouse Formation, resulted from extremely arid conditions between the advance and retreat of glaciers during the last Ice Age.
 During the interglacial warm periods, winds deposited glacial dust and silt up to 150 feet deep in some places.